adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-content-collections-typed-markdown.md

   featured_image: https://cc-dam.imgix.net/Astro+Basics.png
   featured_image_alt: Astro content collections tutorial
 ---
-*Written by <a target="_blank" rel="noopener" href="https://rodneylab.com/">Rodney Johnson</a>*

 ## Astro content collections

-We are getting close to finishing the site we’re building in this&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/tutorials/tutorials/astro-beginners-tutorial-series/">Astro Tutorial</a>.
+We are getting close to finishing the site we’re building in this&nbsp;<a target="_blank" rel="noopener" href="/tutorials/astro-beginners-tutorial-series/">Astro Tutorial</a>.
 In the last lesson, we added blog posts.
 One thing missing is a list of blog posts on the home page, to make it easier for visitors to find content.
 Let’s build a blog roll in this lesson while taking a deeper dive into Astro Content Collections.

 ## Auto type generation